storageos/tutorials/ephemeral/040-redeploy-pods.md

 `kubectl exec mysql-persistent -- mysql -e 'use shop; select * from FRUIT;'`{{execute}}

-Using persistent storage provisioned by StorageOS can persist data even after pod failover!
+Using persistent storage provisioned by StorageOS makes your data safe between pod restarts, even if the pod starts in a different node!

 Thank you for completing this demo!